TuckerBMorgan/FrameTimer/README.md

 Future features
 1. Add in a delta frame calculation and varible
-2. Make the frame timer smarter so that it may
+2. Make the frame timer smarter so that it may account for inconsistent sleep times
 3. Open to suggestions